Urologic Surgery Residency Program

 At the completion of the residency, residents will be competent in treating patients with all types of urologic conditions.
 This includes all sub-specialty areas in urology, including: urologic oncology, neurourology/reconstruction, endourology/laparoscopy, robotic surgery, impotence/infertility, and pediatrics.
 In addition, trainees will be prepared to complete required board examinations to practice the specialty of urology.
 For those interested in pursuing further specialization within urology, efforts will be made to provide research opportunities to facilitate their gaining entrance into their chosen sub-specialty.

-There are a total of ten urology residents who rotate through the UC Davis Medical Center, Kaiser Permanente Hospitals and the Sacramento VA Medical Center.
+There are a total of ten Urologic Surgery Residents who rotate through the UC Davis Health, Kaiser Permanente Hospitals and the VA Mather.

-During the PGY-3 and PGY-4 years, residents rotate through UC Davis Medical Center, Kaiser Permanente Hospital, and Sacramento VA Medical Center.
+During the PGY-3 and PGY-4 years, residents rotate through UC Davis Health Center, Kaiser Permanente Hospital, and VA Mather.
 During PGY-5 year, residents are provided time to pursue research interests.
 In the PGY-6 year, residents act as Chiefs and have responsibility for organizing conferences and supervising junior residents and medical students.

-There are a total of four residents who will be at the UC Davis Medical Center location at any given time.
+There are four to five residents who will be at the UC Davis Health location at any given time.
 These residents rotate on individual services: urologic oncology; neurourology/reconstruction, endourology, and pediatric urology.

-PGY-1 & 2: General Surgery at UC Davis Medical Center and affiliated hospitals, with at least 4 months spent on urology.
+PGY-1 & 2: General Surgery at UC Davis Health and affiliated hospitals, with at least 4 months spent on urology.

-PGY-3, 4 & 6: Urology at UC Davis Medical Center, Kaiser Hospitals, VA Mather and Shriner's Hospital for Children.
+PGY-3, 4 & 6: Urology at UC Davis Health, Kaiser Hospitals, VA Mather and Shriner's Hospital.

-PGY-5: Urology at UC Davis Medical Center and Kaiser Hospitals and 6 months research time allotted for those interested in research or academic urology.
+PGY-5: Urology at UC Davis Health and Kaiser Hospitals and research time allotted for those interested in research or academic urology.

-Urology residents are allowed a total of 24 days a year which are to be utilized for both vacation and educational leave.
+Urologic Surgery residents are allowed a total of 24 days a year which are to be utilized for both vacation and educational leave.
 It is department policy that four separate five-day vacations be taken once every three months.
 The additional four days will be used for educational leave to attend conferences of the resident's choice.
-The Department of Urology encourages research and academic pursuits which include the attendance of scientific meetings.
-Senior residents are allowed to go to up two scientific meetings per year.
+The Department of Urologic Surgery encourages research and academic pursuits which include the attendance of scientific meetings.
+Senior residents are allowed to attend up to two scientific meetings per year.

-The Urology Residency is based on integrated health care systems.
-UC Davis Medical Center, the major teaching hospital for the University of California, Davis, School of Medicine, is located on 2315 Stockton Boulevard in Sacramento, California.
+The Urologic Surgery Residency is based on integrated health care.
+UC Davis Health, the major teaching hospital for the University of California, Davis, School of Medicine, is located on 2315 Stockton Boulevard in Sacramento, California.
 The hospital is licensed for 613 beds.
-UC Davis Health System (which includes the UC Davis Medical Center, UC Davis School of Medicine and UC Davis Medical Group) has undergone a dramatic expansion over the past ten years.
+UC Davis Health (which includes the UC Davis Medical Center, UC Davis School of Medicine and UC Davis Medical Group) has undergone a dramatic expansion over the past ten years.
 The expansion has included incorporating several primary care practice groups to create our own "HMO."
 The hospital complex expansion also includes the addition of a new hospital wing, surgery and emergency services pavilion, and the educational building.
 Research facilities have been expanded.
 The main operating room has expanded to 18 operating suites.
 In addition, there are two outpatient surgical centers.

-UC Davis Comprehensive Cancer Center houses all oncologic specialities including radiation oncology.
-It is located on the UC Davis Medical Center campus within walking distance of the main hospital.
+UC Davis Comprehensive Cancer Center houses all oncologic specialties including radiation oncology.
+It is located on the UC Davis Health campus within walking distance of the main hospital.
 A complex of three research buildings house laboratory facilities for faculty and research staff.

-Kaiser Permanente Hospitals - North Sacramento and Roseville: The Kaiser Permanente health care system has two major medical centers and multiple satellite clinics in the Sacramento area.
+Kaiser Permanente Hospitals - North and South Sacramento and Roseville: Kaiser Permanente has three major medical centers and multiple satellite clinics in the Sacramento area.
 Residents rotate through both hospitals during their urologic training.
 These hospitals provide residents exposure to patients with all types of urologic conditions.
-Both hospitals are located within a 20 minute driving radius from the UC Davis Medical Center.
-There are 13 clinical faculty members, all of whom are active in our residency training program.
+Hospitals are located within a 20 minute driving radius from the UC Davis Health.
+Clinical faculty at Kaiser are active in our residency training program.

-The Sacramento VA Medical Center rotation provides residents with a broad spectrum of urological pathology and an opportunity for "on-hands" problem solving and patient assessment in a structured and well-supervised environment.
+The VA Northern California Health Care System rotation provides residents with a broad spectrum of urological pathology and an opportunity for "on-hands" problem solving and patient assessment in a structured and well-supervised environment.
 Areas of exposure include general urology, urological oncology, erectile dysfunction, stone disease and neurourology.
 Because the outpatient clinics are adjacent to inpatient wards and operating suites, the residents have a unique opportunity to be involved with all aspects of pre, post, and intra-operative patient care.
-The medical center offers a wide rang of diagnostic service including, MRI, CT and PET scanning.
+The hospital offers a wide rang of diagnostic service including, MRI, CT and PET scanning.

 Advice from the Program Director